Weapons Offenses in New Jersey

 The legal definition of “weapon” in New Jersey, according to N.J.S.A.
 2C:39-1r, is anything readily capable of lethal use or of inflicting serious bodily injury.
 This means that many objects can be considered weapons, depending on the determined intent of the wielder.
 BB guns, airsoft guns, and paintball guns fall under the category of firearms under NJ state law.

-The sentencing Statute relating to Firearms offenses is known as The Graves Act (Insert hyperlink to Graves Act page) and is one of the harshest sentencing statutes in New Jersey.
+The sentencing Statute relating to Firearms offenses is known as The Graves Act and is one of the harshest sentencing statutes in New Jersey.
 There is almost no circumstance under which someone can take a plea to a Graves Act offense and avoid serious state prison time.
 Having a lawyer who understands these types of offenses and who knows how to properly try a gun case is critical.

 How do we Defend Against a Gun Charge?